mstudiva/SCTLD-resistance-genomics/scripts/GATK_processing_README.txt

 # GATK recommends using Variant Quality Score Recalibration (VQSR), but this tool requires 'truth' and 'training' datasets for the machine learning algorithm
 # These resources do not exist for non-model organisms, so we will use hard-filtering instead (applying a standardized threshold for good SNPs)

-# First separating SNPs and indels
+# First separating SNPs from indels
 ~/bin/gatk-4.4.0.0/gatk SelectVariants \
       --variant ofav.vcf.gz \
       --select-type SNP \